zhongfu/tp/docs/UserGuide.md

 **Index**: The item's number that is displayed in its respective list.

-e.g. The second person in the list has an `INDEX` of 2.
+e.g. The second employee in the list has an `INDEX` of 2.

 **JAR**: Java ARchive.
 A file format used to collate Java class files and their resources for distribution.
 Java applications are commonly distributed as `.jar` files.